Applying complex gestures to a SwiftUI view

 changes to isPressedBinding

 .
-We also add accessibility traits to inform the system that this is a button.
-Now, let’s proceed with adding a drag gesture to the button.
+We also add accessibility traits to tell the system that this is a button.

 Adding a drag gesture to the button

-To be able to detect whether or not a press is released inside or outside of the button bounds, we will have to use a GeometryReader
+To detect whether a press is released inside or outside of the button’s bounds, we use a GeometryReader

 that will wrap the view to which the gestures are applied.